apache/druid/docs/development/extensions-core/catalog.md

 ##### Query parameters

-The endpoint supports a set of optional query parameters to enforce optimisitic locking, and to specify that a request is meant to update a table rather than create a new one.
-In the default case, with no query parameters set, this request will return an errr if a table of the same name already exists in the schema specified.
+The endpoint supports a set of optional query parameters to enforce optimistic locking, and to specify that a request is meant to update a table rather than create a new one.
+In the default case, with no query parameters set, this request will return an error if a table of the same name already exists in the schema specified.

 | Parameter   | Type    | Description                                                                                                                   |
 |-------------|---------|-------------------------------------------------------------------------------------------------------------------------------|